christian-taillon/christian-taillon/README.md

   </a>
 </h1>

-Christ is my Lord whom I follow the best I can.
-I am husband to my beautiful bestfriend and a father to a beautiful and wonderful girl.
+I have a beautiful wife and beautiful daughters.

 Highly curious and motivated by interest, the responsibility of providing for my family, and a concern but also an optimism for the future.

-I work in the field of CyberSecurity with hobbies in the domain of : [ linux foss development cti machine-learning llms data-analysis ].
+I work in the field of CyberSecurity.
+I build AI Tools and Tools for AI.
+My hobbies include: [ linux foss development cti machine-learning llms data-analysis ].

 ## `TL;DR`